‘Not a poor man’s way of transportation’

 Use Particular Caution When Flying in a Private Helicopter

 Private helicopters are known to have a higher rate of fatal accidents than helicopters that are used for police business, news reporting, tourism, or air taxi services.
 You should be mindful of this effect and be particularly cautious when you are riding in a private helicopter.
 Do not distract the pilot.
 Do not encourage the pilot to “make good time” or otherwise rush important safety processes.
-Let the pilot know that you are concerned about safety and want to encourage any precautions that he or she thinks might be necessary.
+Let the pilot know that you are concerned about the safety and want to encourage any precautions that he or she thinks might be necessary.

 Be Safe on the Ground